Menu

 Chrysotile White Asphalt, brake lining and pads, clutches, disk pads, cement, gaskets, plastics, roofing, and textiles

-Crocidolite Blue Cements, insulation, and tiling materials
+Crocidolite Blue Cement, insulation, and tiling materials

 Tremolite Ranges from milky white to dark green Fabric and textiles, insulation, paints, roofing and plumbing materials, sealants, and talc